Acornsgrow/optional_logger/README.md

 OptionalLogger does NOT prescribe how you receive the logger.
 Therefore, the following examples will refer to the received application managed logger instance as `received_logger`.

-**Note:** At the moment the following is what is planned.
-Once some of it is implemented I will move the rest of these out into issues and leave just the implemented pieces here.

 ```ruby
 require 'optional_logger'